Please contact Michelle Daoud at Lowdenm@umich.edu for items you would like

 3) update programmatic webpages

 Please be sure to clearly identify any proprietary information (i.e., information that should not publicly shared, e.g., if data are not yet published).
 Please consider providing highlights as short summaries with catchy headlines.
+Contact us with any achievements you would like to share.

 Click here for a PDF with useful information about NIH Public Access Policy regarding citing the center grant.